BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * I think Biker Badasses, etc, have pretty anemic drops at the moment.
   * In order to retain UCP compatibility, we had to alter how we guarantee Piston's Slow Hand drop.
 This remains untested.
+* The mission Medical Mystery: X-Com-municate is supposed to reward an E-Tech pistol, but because we add gemstones into the E-Tech pool (at least by default), you may end up with a gemstone weapon instead.
+* It probably wouldn't be difficult to nerf the drop rates in general during Slaughterdome missions (or rather, in the Slaughterdome areas).
+That might be especially helpful in Murderlin's Temple.

 Other Notes
 -----------